Polynomial Identities on Eigenforms: Preliminaries

 \end{lemma} \begin{proof} We prove this lemma by induction on $m$.
 If $m=1$, then the lemma follows from \eqref{ram-pet}.
 Now assume the lemma holds for $m=r$ and fix $n$.
 Now let $F$ be a product of $r+1$ cuspidal eigenforms.
 This means $F=Gf$, where $f$ is a cuspidal eigenform and $G$ is a product of $r$ cuspidal eigenforms.
 We will let $\ell$ denote the weight of $F$ and let $\ell^\prime$ denote the weight of $G$.
 Using the inductive hypothesis and the triangle inequality, we have

-This proves the lemma when $m=r+1$; the full lemma follows by induction. \end{proof} \begin{prop} Fix positive integers $n,m,k$ with $m\geq2$ and let $F$ be any product of $m$ cuspidal eigenforms.
+This proves the lemma when $m=r+1$; the full lemma follows by induction. \end{proof} \begin{prop} Fix positive integers $n$ and $m$ with $m\geq2$ and let $F$ be any product of $m$ cuspidal eigenforms.
 Let $\ell$ denote the weight of $F$.
-There exists a positive integer $L(n,m,k)$, depending only on $n$,$m$, and $k$, such that if $\ell > L(n,m,k)$, then
+Then for every $k\geq 0$ there exists a positive integer $L = L(n,m,k)$ such that if $\ell > L$, then

 \end{prop} \begin{proof} We proceed by induction on $m$.
 Let $m=2$ and fix $n$ and $k$, then $F=fg$, where $f,g$ are cuspidal eigenforms with weights $a,\ell-a$.
-Using that,\eqref{ram-pet}, and the triangle inequality, we have
+Using that, \eqref{ram-pet}, and the triangle inequality, we have